seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

 ## Let's draw a kernel density estimation plot

 Kernel density estimation(KDE) is a useful technique to create a smooth curve given a set of data.
-But KDE is not only the shape of data, it is a continous displacement for the discrete histogram.
+But KDE is not only the shape of data, but it is a continous displacement for the discrete histogram.
 It can also be used to generate points that look like they came from a certain dataset - this behavior can power simple simulations, where simulated objects are modeled off of real data.
 We can draw the KDE by changing ony three letters.

 ```
 sns.jointplot(x='total_bill', y='tip', data=df, kind='kde')